 The posts that will suffer the most are the posts that no one reacts to—no comments, no likes, etc. These are the posts that will see the largest decrease in exposure, since the algorithm for ranking will still be driven by the type of content being produced and how Facebook users interact with that content.

 The new impact on organic reach will have a not-so-great effect on boosted posts from organic content that hasn’t performed well.
 According to one Facebook rep, “If a page post is getting less organic reach due to this ranking change, it may see a slight impact in the ads auction if ‘boosted’ from the page.”

 Right now, no one is really sure.
 However, we can take a best guess.
 Here are a few tips on how businesses may be able to navigate this news feed change.

 In order for businesses to have a chance and compete well during this change, they will need to up their content strategy game.
 A focus on creating high-quality content will be key, since posts and ads that get users sharing, liking, and talking will rank higher in the new Facebook news feed.
 It will now be critical for content from businesses to be valuable to Facebook users.
 This means a significant decrease in click bait such as “tag a friend who loves cheap beauty products!”.
 Welcome to a future where posts like these are punished.

 This is nothing new, but a good reminder in these unsteady times.
-Post daily or every other day.
-But Posting multiple times a day lowers user engagement and can negatively affect organic reach.
-It’s just irritating.
+It’s okay to post daily or every other day, but posting multiple times within one day lowers user engagement and can negatively affect organic reach.
+It’s simply irritating.
 No matter what online “guru” says it’s a good idea, trust us—it’s not.

-Tell your audience about the “See First” option in your business page.
-By having your followers select the “See First” option on your page, it is guarantied that Facebook will have your posts show up (first) in their feed!
+Make sure to tell your audience about the “See First” option on your business page.
+By having your followers select the “See First” option on your page, it’s guaranteed that Facebook will make your posts show up first in their feed.

 Again, Interaction Is Key!